apereo/cas/docs/cas-server-documentation/authentication/Configuring-SSO-Services.md

 {% endtab %}

-{% tabs ssoservices Required Service %}
+{% tab ssoservices Required Service %}

 CAS may be configured to require the user to authenticate from an application before access can be granted to all other registered services.
 Once CAS finds a record for the required